‘Fracture Prints’ Solve Child Abuse Cases

 – Video: Pictured are areas of the skull being stressed on impact.
 As the stresses become more severe and approach levels that might cause fracture, they become yellow to orange, and finally red for very intense levels of stress.
 Importantly, an area of high-intensity cranial stress develops early and away from the site of actual impact.

-Category: Health & Biomedical Science, Latest Research · Tags: 2015 Child Health Day, Animals in Research, Child Abuse, College of Engineering, College of Osteopathic Medicine, College of Social Science, Department of Anthropology, Department of Electrical Engineering, Forensic Science, Roger Haut, Todd Fenton
+Category: Health & Biomedical Science, Latest Research · Tags: 2015 Child Health Day, Animals in Research, Child Abuse, College of Engineering, College of Osteopathic Medicine, College of Social Science, Department of Anthropology, Department of Electrical and Computer Engineering, Forensic Science, Roger Haut, Todd Fenton